HunterMcCullagh/Illuden_Embedded/readme.md

 ![2D PCB](https://github.com/user-attachments/assets/bb245036-64c4-4bfe-9740-7deca733997b)

 The ESP32 in this project acts as a Bluetooth device for an iOS device to connect to with the app we are developing.
-Additionally the ESP32 functions as an I2C controller, sending lighting commands to all the LED modules
+Additionally the ESP32 functions as an I2C controller, sending lighting commands to all the LED modules.

+Currently ESP32 Development can be seen on other branches.